I so much remember the passion and the romance of the first time we met – I just cannot forget.

 I had my own flat in Barcelona then but I moved into her apartment the same day and never went back except to collect my belongings and give notice on the rental lease – I hated that place anyway where I was always on my own.

 We were together for fifteen years and have the most beautiful daughter who is the apple of my eye.
-We separated eight years ago and my heart is still broken.
+We separated nine years ago and my heart is still broken.

 The roses that I grew in our garden have all gone; the ones that filled our home with love, in crystal vases in every room.
 There is no-one left to care for them anymore and the flowers that I planted have all died now – I made the mistake of not loving her enough.